Henry R. Brinkerhoff: War of 1812

+Career

 He served as member of the State assembly in 1828 and 1829.

 Senior major general of the New York State Militia in 1824.

 Commanded the military escort which accompanied General Lafayette in his progress through the State.

 He moved to Huron County, Ohio, in 1837.

+Congress and death

 Brinkerhoff was elected as a Democrat to the Twenty-eighth Congress and served from March 4, 1843, until his death in Huron County, Ohio, April 30, 1844.

 He was interred in the Pioneer Cemetery, Plymouth, Ohio.